pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Design Reject or Reprint.md

 ![[Pasted image 20230221172538.png]]

 e.
 Open a new ticket, put in the user's email, then use Zendesk macro [Custom Grille Declined Email] to send an outbound ticket to the customer.

+> If the design does NOT violate the submission guideline but instead has some design errors, please modify the macro accordingly.

 Make sure you put in the order number in the email subject.